Found a security problem in our services?

-You can you report a discovered vulnerability in our services using the web form at the bottom of this page or through the email address mentioned in our security.txt.
-The web form can be used to report anonymously.
-This will exclude you from our reward program, since we are unable to reply to an anonymous report.
+You can you report a discovered vulnerability in our services through the contact form at the bottom of this page or through the email address mentioned in our security.txt.

 Clearly describe in your report how the vulnerability can be exploited.
 Clarify your findings with additional material, such as screenhots and a step-by-step explanation.
 Note the exact date and time that you used the vulnerability.
 This helps us when we analyze your finding.

 We ask that you do not publish your finding, and that you only share it with Achmea’s experts.
 The time you give us to analyze your finding and to plan our actions is very appreciated.